 Our goal must be to create distinctive and unique design work for our clients that elevates us above the competition and in turn helps build us a diverse, unique and strong body of work.

-Finding an identity
+Find an identity

 You're probably familiar with clients sharing ideas with you at the beginning of the design process.
 These ideas are often based on another company's identity; often they're a direct competitor.
 Your client has aspirations, but it's our job to help them to recognise that their identity is unique, and that the key to a successful design comes from within their own organisation.